bwoodill/BT_VESC/README.md

 # Added Features
 * Increased ERPM speed limit to 6000.
 * Added an additional speed (Speed 9).
   * This can be set in terminal with $S9 and $L9.
 Default is speed9 5000 and limit9 23.
+Be careful if increasing past default.
+High values can cause permanent damage to the motor.
 * Increased Limit to 30 amp from 23 amp.
 * Changed defaults (Use Safety 0, Disp Rot 0).
 * Added feature where three clicks will go to jump speed.